mqtt-smarthome/mqtt-smarthome/README.md

   - interfaces may define additional topics
   - recommendation that interfaces should have a configurable topic prefix
   - expanded architecture rationale
+* V0.3 - 2015-01-12 - owagner
+  - clarify that the "connected" topic is also supposed to be a JSON object